 Young plants need to be protected from cucumber beetle feeding as the beetles can transmit the causal agent of bacterial wilt.
 Cucumber beetles also cause direct damage to pumpkin and winter squash rinds.
 Management of adult cucumber beetles early in the season may help reduce damage to rinds later in the season.
 Seeds pretreated with a neonicotinoid seed treatment such as Farmore DI400 should provide up to 14 days of control of cucumber beetle.
+Note: Some populations in Delaware may exhibit reduced pyrethroid susceptibility.
 Otherwise, apply one of the following formulations:

-Group Product Name Product Rate Active Ingredient(s) PHI REI Bee (=Restricted Use) (d) (h) TR 1A Sevin XLR Plus 1.0 qt/A carbaryl 3 12 Н 3A Pyrethroid insecticides registered for use on Pumpkins and Winter Squash: see table at the end of Insect Control.
-4A Neonicotinoid insectio ides registered for use on Pumpkins and Winter Squash: see table at the end of Inst sect Con trol.
-28 Exirel 20.5 fl oz/A cyantraniliprole 1 12 Н 28 Verimark Soil, at planting: 13.5 fl oz/A cyantraniliprole 1 4 Н Drip chemigation: 10 fl oz/A · 28 Harvanta 50SL 10.9 to 16.4 fl oz/A cyclaniliprole 1 4 Н
+Group Product Name (=Restricted Use) Product Rate Active Ingredient(s) PHI (d) REI (h) Bee TR 1A Sevin XLR Plus 1.0 qt/A carbaryl 3 12 Н 3A Pyrethroid insecticide cides registered for use on Pumpkins and Winter Squash: see table at the end of Insect Control.
+4A Neonicotinoid insection cides registered for use on Pumpkins an s registered for use on Pumpkins and Winter Squash: see table at the end of Insect Control.
+28 Verimark Soil, at planting: 13.5 fl oz/A cyantraniliprole 1 4 Н Drip chemigation: 10 fl oz/A 28 Harvanta 50SL 10.9 to 16.4 fl oz/A cyclaniliprole 1 4 Н